 You can use the Value component, for example, to store the maximum value of record creation time in a parameter, and query only records with the created time greater than this value during the next data flow execution.
 Thus, every time the data flow starts, it will process only new records.

-To configure the Value component, enter an expression using our expression syntax into the Value box.
-The expression may refer input fields and data flow variables.
-You may also use the expression editor that provides helpful features for entering an expression, like code completion, validation, and previewing expression results for specified property values.
-In a simple case the expression is usually just the name of an input column.
+To configure the Value component, enter an expression by using our expression syntax into the Value box.
+In a simple case the expression is just the name of an input column.
+To create complex expressions use Expression Editor.

 Then select the Value type — min, max, first, or last.
 Finally, specify a Variable to store the value in.
 You can also provide a Name for the component, which is displayed on the diagram.